Second Chance

 1) to manage and shape central power relationships

-3) to address more effectively the increasing intolerable inequalities of the human condition
+3) to address more effectively the increasing intolerable inequalities of the human condition.

-How did America's first three global leaders, George H. W. Bush, William J. Clinton, and George W. Bush interpret the essence of the new era?
+How did America's first three global post-cold war leaders, George H. W. Bush, William J. Clinton, and George W. Bush interpret the essence of the new era?
 Did they use an historically relevant vision to peruse a coherent strategy?
 Did their most consequential foreign policy decisions leave the world in better shape with a stronger United States?
 What lessons can be drawn from America's performance as the first global superpower?

 As with all Presidents, our first three global leaders differed in experience and involvement.
-George H. W. Bush had considerable background, new what he wanted to do and chose a close friend with similar views as national security advisor.
+George H. W. Bush had considerable background, knew what he wanted to do and chose a close friend with similar views as national security advisor.
 Bill Clinton held the view that it was time to correct years of presidential neglect of America's domestic affairs and for his first term filled leading foreign policy positions with people who were not strategically dominate.
 His second term brought more politically active figures.
 George W. Bush delegated national affairs to a distinguished national figure until 9/11 shocked the president out of his foreign affairs lethargy.
 Policy then gravitated to the vice president and highly motivated officials in the White House and Defense Department.

 We will find that3 Global Leader I was most experienced, diplomatically skillful, but was not guided by a bold vision at a very unconventional historic moment.
 Global Leader II , the brightest and most futuristic, lacked strategy consistence in the use of American power.
-Global Leader III had strong gut instincts, but no knowledge of global complexities and a temperament prone to dogmatic formulations.
+Global Leader III had strong gut instincts but no knowledge of global complexities and a temperament prone to dogmatic formulations.

-The Mist of Victory
+2. The Mist of Victory

 (and the Spawning of Clashing Historical Views)